 The brick and timbered Tudor Revival home at 4160 Washington Boulevard was built in 1919 by Clark E. Mallery and Roberta Spellman Mallery.
 Mr. Mallery was one of the founders of the American Garment Company, a manufacturer of women’s clothing.
 Mrs. Mallery was the aunt of Mrs. Robert H. Tyndall, wife of the 34th Mayor of Indianapolis.

 The architectural firm hired to design the home and supervise its construction was Rubush & Hunter.
-Established in 1905 and active until its two principals decided to retire to Florida in 1939, the company designed more than 250 structures during its 34 years of existence.
+Established in 1905 and active until 1939, when its two principals decided to retire to Florida, the company designed more than 250 structures during its 34 years of existence.

 Among the many commercial buildings attributed to Preston C. Rubush (1867-1947) and Edgar O. Hunter (1873-1949) are the former Indianapolis City Hall, several buildings on the campus of the Indiana School for the Deaf, Buckingham Apartments, Circle Theatre, Columbia Club, Illinois Building, Guaranty Building, Indiana Theatre, Indiana State Fairgrounds Coliseum, Madam C. J. Walker Building, and Circle Tower Building.
 Residences designed by Rubush & Hunter can be found in several Indianapolis neighborhoods, including the Old Northside, Herron-Morton Place, Meridian Park, Meridian-Kessler, Irvington, Butler-Tarkington, and Woodruff Place.